nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/02-intro-to-ORMs.md

 Open up `config/config.json` in your editor.
 Here, you will see three configurations for three different environments: development, testing, and production.
 That's cool.
 Now you can mess around with building db in development mode, run tests against a whole other version in test mode, and keep a clean version, free from fake data and db-breaking experiments, when running in production.

 For simplicity's sake, just worry about changing the default settings in `development` to match your project's info.
-You won't need to worry about `username` or `password`.
-Feel free to delete those.
+You probably won't need to worry about `username` or `password`, but you may need to set them if you are using Windows.
+Input your postgres credentials -- often best to just use `postgres` `postgres`.

 Example
 ```js